DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the system (Jain as modified by Lisogurski) to incorporate the registration information as taught by Rastegar, since both devices are cellphone based medical systems and one of ordinary skill in the art would have recognized that the identity of patient/ user/ personal physician and associated emergency contact information facilitate emergency contacting/ reporting the medical condition (see Rastegar).
 The rationale would have been to register emergency contact information for the patient/ user.

-Mannheimer ‘004 teaches an optical sensor (Figs. 1 and 10-11 and associated descriptions) comprises a skin sensor located on the module at a region configured to contact the patient's skin, the skin sensor detecting tissue proximity or pressure (element 12C, Fig. 4 and associated descriptions; strain gauge sensor/ pressure, Col 5 lines 38-54).
+Mannheimer ‘004 teaches an optical sensor (Figs. 1 and 10-11 and associated descriptions) comprises a skin sensor located on the device at a region configured to contact the patient's skin, the skin sensor detecting tissue proximity or pressure (element 12C, Fig. 4 and associated descriptions; strain gauge sensor/ pressure, Col 5 lines 38-54).

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the system (Jain as modified by Lisogurski) to incorporate the pressure sensor and associated functions/ elements as taught by Mannheimer ‘004, since both devices are optical sensing systems and one of ordinary skill in the art would have recognized that the strain gauge sensor facilitates detection of “sensor on” or “sensor off” based on the detected signal (see Mannheimer ‘004).
 The rationale would have been to detect whether the device is properly contact the measuring site for optical sensing.